abessifi/oh-my-box/README.md

 	(foobar)$ ./oh-my-box.sh --debian

 The above commande will create a new Vagrant box `foobar/debian-jessie-ansible` using the default script parameters.

+Note that we didn't specify the `--platform` option because by default generated artifact is a Vagrant box.
 To run multiple builds and remove the generated `.boxes` files, after they've been added to save disk space, do as follow:

 	(foobar)$ ./oh-my-box.sh -x --ubuntu=baz/ubuntu-14.04 --debian=baz/debian-8.3
 	(foobar)$ vagrant box list

 	baz/debian-8.3-ansible      (virtualbox, 0)
 	baz/ubuntu-14.04-ansible    (virtualbox, 0)

+In the other hand, to build a Docker images for CentOS, you can run the following command:

+	(foobar)$ ./oh-my-box.sh --platform=docker --centos=centos-7-ansible:0.1
+	(foobar)$ docker images

+	REPOSITORY                  TAG
+	abessifi/centos-7-ansible   0.1

+Note, in the above command if you didn't mention the image tag `0.1`, the tag `latest` will be used as default.

 ## Author Information